paytrail/api-documentation/docs/README.md

 ## Apple Pay

 **The Apple Pay button is rendered separately from other payment methods on the frontend**, as it requires custom JavaScript ran on the browser.
-Checkout Finland's Apple Pay implementation however uses the same [Payment Create-response](#response) which is already used for creating the payment wall.
+Paytrail's Apple Pay implementation however uses the same [Payment Create-response](#response) which is already used for creating the payment wall.

-Checkout provides a frontend library **checkoutfinland.js** which makes implementing Apple Pay to your existing Checkout Finland payment wall simple.
+Paytrail provides a frontend library **paytrail.js** which makes implementing Apple Pay to your existing Paytrail payment wall simple.

 ### Prerequisites

 Before you start, you need to:

-- **Enable Apple Pay for your merchant** in [Checkout Extranet > Payment Methods](https://extranet-beta.checkout.fi/trades/methods).
+- **Enable Apple Pay for your merchant** in [Paytrail Merchant Panel > Payment Methods](https://merchant.paytrail.com/trades/methods).
   - After Apple Pay is enabled for your merchant, your [Payments Create-response's](#response) `customProviders`-field will contain parameters for your Apple Pay implementation, which are used later in [Step 1.](#3-mount-an-apple-pay-button-to-the-html-element)
 - **Serve your frontend application over HTTPS.** This is a requirement both in development and production.
 For development, we recommend serving your localhost server with [**ngrok**](https://ngrok.com/).
 - [**Verify your domain with Apple Pay**](#verifying-your-domain-with-apple-pay), both in development and production.